ForzaETH/race_stack/state_machine/README.md

 # State Machine

-This node implements a state machine to effectively incorparate both `time_trials.launch` behaviors as well as `headtohead.launch`.
+This node implements a state machine to effectively incorparate both `time_trials_launch.xml` behaviors as well as `head_to_head_launch.xml`.

-It further contains the description of the state indicator, with more information [here](./state_indicator/README.md).
+**TODO:** reintegrate state_indicator

 ## Description
-The main node of the state machine is implemented in the `state_machine_node.py` file.
+The main node of the state machine is implemented in [`state_machine.py`](./state_machine/state_machine.py) file.
 This node is responsible for subscribing/publishing to the necessary topics, and computing the conditions necessary for the state transitions.

-The state transistions are implemented in the `state_transitions.py` file, what happens in the states (how the local waypoints are generated for the controller) is implemented in the `states.py` file.
+The state transistions are implemented in the [`transitions.py`](./state_machine/transitions.py) file, what happens in the states (how the local waypoints are generated for the controller) is implemented in the [`states.py`](./state_machine/states.py) file.

 A simplified version of the state machine is shown in the figure below.
 ![State Machine](./misc/state_machine.png)